YahooArchive/omid/doc/site/markdown/coding-guide-and-style.md

     * Use proven libraries for (e.g. Apache commons, guava, etc.)
 * Refactor when necessary
     * When adding a new feature and the context is not appropriate, refactor first in a separate commit/s
+* Use [TestNG](http://testng.org/) for testing instead of JUnit

 # Coding Style
-Omid coding style shoud follow [Oracle's Code Conventions for Java](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html), with the following modifications:
+Omid coding style should follow general rules found in [Google's Code Style for Java](https://google.github.io/styleguide/javaguide.html), with the following modifications:

 * Lines can be up to 120 characters long
-* Indentation should be:
+* Block indentation should be:
     * 4 spaces
     * Tabs not allowed
 * Always use curly braces for code blocks, even for single-line 'ifs' and 'elses'
 * Do not include @author tags in any javadoc
-* Use TestNG for testing
 * Import ordering and spacing:
     * Try to organize imports alphabetically in blocks with this format:
         * A first block of imports from external libraries